What prepaid cards work with Apple Pay?

 When it was initially introduced Apple didn’t offer a great deal of support for prepaid cards, but this has changed over time.

 Apple Pay supports prepaid cards provided by some of the big names, Visa, Mastercard, American Express (the latter being the least well-supported).

-This also means it supports pre-paid cards from the likes of Revolut, N26, Starling Bank, iCard and others in the UK and popular prepaid cards from U.S providers such as some of the above and also Simple, Movo, Fifth Third Access 360, Akimbo and Wells Fargo in the U.S.
+Apple also supports pre-paid cards from the likes of UK providers, Revolut, N26, Starling Bank, iCard and popular prepaid cards from U.S providers such as some of the above and also Simple, Movo, Fifth Third Access 360, Akimbo and Wells Fargo.